ibm-mas/cli/docs/commands/install.md

 ### Other Commands:
 - `--no-wait-for-pvcs` If you are using using storage classes that utilize 'WaitForFirstConsumer' binding mode use this flag
 - `--no-confirm`       Mirror images without prompting for confirmation
+- `--accept-license`                           Accept MAS and Maximo IT (if applicable) licenses
 - `-h, --help`         Show install help message